HunterAC/browser-homepage/README.md

 # browser-homepage
-A small project, creating a nice browse homepage.
+A small project, creating a nice browser homepage.